-3.1.2.
-Precipitation.
-Daily precipitation rates (mm d^{-1}) are presented in Figure 7 in the same format as in Figure 6.
-The observations are averages from 1979 through 1996 [Xie and Arkin, 1997].
-The model does capture the relative dry condition over northern Africa, western Australia, southern Africa, the two polar regions, and the west coast of the American continents and the relative wet condition over the tropics and southeastern Asia.
-The observed large precipitation rates over the warm pool and the Caribbean Sea associated with penetrative convection are simulated.
-The seasonal variation of tropical heavy precipitation associated with the northsouth shift of the Intertropical Convergence Zone (ITCZ) is also captured.
+Daily precipitation rates (mm/day) are presented in Fig. A-7 in the same format as in Fig. A-6.
+The observations are averages from 1979 through 1996 (Xie and Arkin 1997).
+The model does capture the relative dry condition over northern Africa, western Australia, southern Africa, the two polar regions and the west coast of the American continents, and the relative wet condition over the tropics and the southeastern Asia.
+The observed large precipitation rates over the warm pool and the Gulf associated with penetrative convection are simulated.
+The seasonal variation of tropical heavy precipitation associated with the north-south shift of the ITCZ is also captured.
 However, the model slightly overestimated precipitation over the western tropical Pacific and underestimated over the eastern tropical Pacific.
 The model also overestimates precipitation over the Eurasian and North American continents in DJF and MAM (not shown).

+(3) Cloud cover

-3.1.3.
-Cloud cover.
-The simulated and observed monthly mean cloud cover (%) is presented in Figure 8 in the same format as in Figure 6.
-The observed cloud cover is derived from the International Satellite Climate Climatology Project (ISCCP) data [Rossow et al., 1991].
-The model simulates well the annual-mean cloud cover and the march of zonal-mean cloud cover in time in the Northern Hemisphere and north of
+The simulated and observed monthly mean cloud cover (%) is presented in Fig. A-8 in the same format as in Fig. A-6.
+The observed cloud cover is derived from the ISCCP climatology (Rossow et al. 1991).
+The model simulates well the annual-mean cloud cover and the march of

-Figure 6.
-Simulated and observed (a, b) annual-mean surface-air temperature, (c, d) standard deviations of monthly mean surface-air temperature, (e, f) and the temporal march of monthly mean zonal-mean temperature.
-For a better view of the seasonal cycle, the temporal march is repeated for 2 years.
-In Figures 6a, 6b, 6c, and 6f the contour interval is 5° C with 24°C, 26°C, and 27°C contours added; temperatures higher than 26°C are heavily shaded, and temperatures below 0°C are lightly shaded.
-In Figures 6c and 6d, the contour interval is 2° C; standard deviations larger than 10°C are shaded.
+Fig. A-6.
+Simulated (left-hand panels) and observed (right-hand panels) annual-mean surface-air temperature in (a) and (b), standard deviations of monthly mean surface-air temperature in (c) and (d), and temporal marches of monthly mean zonal-mean temperature in (e) and (f).
+For a better view of the seasonal cycle, temporal marches are repeated for two years.
+In (a), (b), (e) and (f), temperatures higher than 26°C are heavily shaded and below 0°C are lightly shaded.
+In (c) and (d), standard deviations larger than 10°C are shaded.
 The observed temperatures are from the NCEP/NCAR Reanalysis averaged from 1979 through 1995.